seandogg/seandogg.github.io/shopify/_posts/2019-07-29-how-to-speed-up-shopifys-page-load-time.md

 redirect_from: /how-to-speed-up-shopifys-page-load-time
 ---

-We see it all too often... a Shopify merchant decides to run their domain through an online page speed test and, seeing the results, immediately assumes their entire business is burning to the ground.
+We see it all too often... a merchant decides to run their domain through an online page speed test and, seeing the results, immediately assumes their entire business is burning to the ground.
 <!--more-->

 >